Travelling in Tasmania? Keep your eyes peeled for one of nature’s most magnificent shows.

 Bathurst Harbour, Tasmania

 In one of the most remote corners of the vast Tasmanian Wilderness World Heritage Area, you’ll find Bathurst Harbour – and Par Avion Southwest Wilderness Camp.
 This exclusive retreat is about 100 kilometres (62 miles) from the nearest town and only accessible by plane then boat, so it’s a memorable place to enjoy viewing the Southern Lights.
 Sit on the camp’s private beach and stare up at the night sky.
-Afterwards, discover a hot chocolate waiting for you in your room, or perhaps order a glass of Tasmanian whiskey to toast your experience.
+Afterwards, discover a hot chocolate waiting for you in your room, or perhaps order a glass of Tasmanian whisky to toast your experience.